suhaniagrawat/Personal-Portfolio-Landing-Page/README.md

 # Personal Developer Portfolio Landing Page

 A simple and clean personal portfolio landing page built using **HTML** and **vanilla CSS**.
-This website introduces who I am, showcases my key projects, and provides contact information for collaboration opportunities.
+This website introduces who I am, showcases my key projects, and provides contact information for collaboration opportunities.I primarily specialize in backend development, and this project marks my first attempt at frontend development.
+To focus on core concepts, I chose to build it using HTML and vanilla CSS

 ---